akeneo/pim-docs/cookbook/product/manipulate-product.rst

 * Create a simple select attribute with translatable values

-Keeping the color example, the option value `purple` is "Purple" in English and "Violet" in French.
+Keeping the color example, the value of the option **purple** is "Purple" in English and "Violet" in French.

 .. code-block:: php